I'm just telling you that we're going to get 48 hours of news reports on Chris Christie not running for president.

 And I don't have any ill will towards Tom Corbett or anyone else who's trying to get this fiscal situation in order.

-What they should have done, and what I'm telling them that they should have done now is that when I was hired, I should have been told that I was hired with federal money that's going to run out after a few years.
+What they should have done and what I'm telling them that they should have done now is that when I was hired, I should have been told that I was hired with federal money that's going to run out after a few years.

 They can't tell you that.

-That that'd be exposing the whole program.
+That'd be exposing the whole program.

 So that's it.

-The whole thing works.
+That's how the whole thing works.

 That's the cycle.